 Inspired by Netflix’s Tidying up with Marie Kondo series to declutter your home?
 Attracted by her promise that “when you have finished cleaning up once and for all, you’ll never again relapse into clutter”?
 Well, let me ask you a few questions so you can make sure the KonMari method is for you.
-Because as someone who gets paid by others to help them declutter and get organised, I can tell you it is not for everyone.
-But the good news is that there are alternatives to it.
+Because as someone who gets paid by others to help them declutter and get organised, I can tell you it is definitely not for everyone.

 Did your clutter happen overnight?

 That’s what I experienced with my books.
-Even though I’m usually good at decluttering my own stuff, I have to confess that the decluttering of my bookshelves ended up spanning over a 10-year period.
-I started dealing with the books I had less attachment for, such as the travel guides and the recipes books.
-This gave me the confidence to start letting go of some of my novels and helped me find the courage to revisit my choices, every time challenging myself more than during the previous iteration.
+Even though I’m usually good at decluttering my own stuff, I have to confess that the decluttering of my bookshelves had to span over a 10-year period.
+Dealing first with the books I had less attachment for, such as the travel guides and the recipes books, gave me the confidence to start letting go of the novels and helped me find the courage to revisit my choices, every time challenging myself more than during the previous iteration.
 Today my bookshelves are almost empty and one of my greatest satisfactions is to figure out who I’m going to pass the books we’ve finished reading to.
 I’d never have thought I’d reach such an outcome when I started the whole process.

-Is the the rest of your family on board with the idea of decluttering your entire home?
+Is the rest of your family on board with the idea of decluttering your entire home?

-In any case, it’s better in my opinion to start tackling your own spaces and belongings so you can show the rest of your family the benefits of having a clutter-free and organised home.
+In any case, it’s better to start tackling your own spaces and belongings so you can show the rest of your family the benefits of having a clutter-free and organised home.
 That’s the best way to inspire them to get involved and declutter.
-In fact, most of the men I work with do get inspired by the work we do with their wife and want to get their own areas sorted too.
+In fact, most of the men I work with get inspired by the work we do with their wives and want to get their own areas sorted too.

 Do all the items you own in one category have a dedicated home?